 Facilities and Environment

 The Fine Art Department has outstanding contemporary facilities.
 The Main Fine Art building is a gracious historic structure which was the first purpose-built art school in the country.
-It is here that the department has a gallery, its administrative hub, and the first year studios are housed.
-A well-equipped photography studio allows the department to teach black and white photography, colour, and digital processes.
-A series of spacious studios are housed in the Painting and Sculpture Block in addition to an extensive technical workshop and a dedicated custom designed lecture theatre.
+It is here that the department’s gallery, administrative hub, and the first year studios are housed.
+A well-equipped photography studio allows the department to teach analogue and digital processes.
+A series of spacious studios are housed in the Painting and Sculpture Block, in addition to an extensive technical workshop and a dedicated custom designed lecture theatre.
 The department has a magnificent printmaking facility, as well as a state-of-the-art digital arts computer studio.
 The impressive new Rhodes Library has an excellent, and burgeoning, collection of art books and journals.

 The Fine Art buildings are set in what is undoubtedly the most attractive university campus in South Africa.
 Rhodes is also a safe environment, with excellent well-managed residences as well as an accessible campus that is easy to navigate.

 The Fine Art Practice staff at Rhodes are practicing artists who exhibit their work regularly; and all the Art History & Visual Culture staff are active researchers with diverse interests in aspects of contemporary art production.
 As such the lecturers are dynamic people who enjoy sharing their valuable and informed first-hand knowledge.
 Classes at Rhodes are kept small, with very favourable staff-student ratios, and this allows the fine art lecturing staff to give close one-on-one attention to students.